lemanschik/dspeed-hosting/security.md

 ### Console access

 Console access (e.g. via SSH) is configured by the system image used to create the server, typically from by a cloud virtual machine provider (e.g. Digital Ocean).
-DIREKTSPEED-Hosting does not set any console access settings, although it will warn the administrator in the System Status Checks if password-based login is turned on.
+AwesomeOS - Web Hosting Server does not set any console access settings, although it will warn the administrator in the System Status Checks if password-based login is turned on.

 The [setup guide video](https://hosting.dspeed.eu/) explains how to verify the host key fingerprint on first login.